 One of our viewers, David Ivers, asked, “What is the process by which LDL is pulled out from between the media and intima layers of the artery wall?”
-A brief answer that I gave had to do with three different mechanisms.
-One, inflammation, which is not a good way.
-Two, autophagy, which is helpful in cellular processes.
-Three, HDL.
-Check this video.
+A brief answer that I gave had to do with 3 different mechanisms.

 Autophagy is a wonderful process.
 It has to do with the obesity epidemic.
 It has to do with fasting.
 If you never go through fasting stages, and if you are continually eating and gaining weight, then your cells never get to go through this healthy process of autophagy.